Lady Franklin Bay: History

-Lady Franklin Bay is named for Lady Franklin, wife of famous British explorer Sir John Franklin, who vanished from Baffin Bay beyond Lancaster Sound on HMS Erebus in 1845 while attempting to trace the Northwest Passage.
+Lady Franklin Bay is named for Lady Jane Franklin, wife of famous British explorer Sir John Franklin, who vanished from Baffin Bay beyond Lancaster Sound on HMS Erebus in 1845 while attempting to trace the Northwest Passage.
 Sir John was lost within the Queen Elizabeth Islands south of Ellesmere Island.
-Lady Franklin subsequently became internationally well known by financing several different rescue expeditions to search for Sir John.
+Erebus and Terror were later found off the coast of King William Island, about 1000 km south of the Queen Elizabeth Islands, in what is now known as HMS Erebus and HMS Terror National Historic Site Lady Franklin subsequently became internationally well known by financing several different rescue expeditions to search for Sir John.

-Lady Franklin Bay reached press headlines in the United States in the period 1880–1884 after the US Army Signal Corps chose and specified that site for a base camp to make an attempt to reach the North Pole.
-A party of 25 military men led by First Lieutenant Adolphus W. Greely as acting signal officer was successfully landed by the USS Proteus at Lady Franklin Bay in August 1881.
+Lady Franklin Bay reached press headlines in the United States in the period 1880–1884 after the United States Army Signal Corps chose and specified that site for a base camp for the Lady Franklin Bay Expedition.
+In August 1881, a party of 25 military men led by First Lieutenant Adolphus Greely, as acting signal officer was successfully landed by the USS Proteus at Lady Franklin Bay to establish a meteorological-observation station as part of the First International Polar Year.
 A large frame structure was built on the northwest shore, and this home base camp was named Fort Conger.